 You can’t control all the stress in your life, but you may have more control than you think.
 Always saying yes to volunteer projects and in general overscheduling yourself can increase stress.
 Take an inventory of your stress and see how you can decrease it or deal with it in a healthful way.
 Make your health and stress level a priority.

-Free radicals also can damage the reproductive system and have been correlated with problems of sperm motility, sperm number, and DNA damage in sperm.
+Free radicals are unstable atoms that can damage cells, causing illness and aging.
+These free radicals can damage the reproductive system and have been correlated with problems of sperm motility, sperm number, and DNA damage in sperm.
 Free radicals can affect virtually every step in the reproductive process, from egg maturation to pregnancy (19).

 There are several ways scientists measure foods’ antioxidant activity.
 According to the USDA, a food’s antioxidant measurement doesn’t necessarily translate into antioxidant action in the body (26); however, in the last few years, there have been more than 25 publications dealing with dietary antioxidants and their possible health benefits (27).
 The following foods are considered some of the richest in antioxidant capacity and should be included in your “before baby” diet and beyond (28, 29).

-• Vegetables: spinach, chile peppers, green and black olives, mushrooms, asparagus, arugula, radicchio, beets, broccoli, artichokes, and red peppers
+• Vegetables: spinach, chile peppers, olives, mushrooms, asparagus, arugula, radicchio, beets, broccoli, artichokes, and red peppers

 • Spices: clove, allspice, mint, sage, thyme, nutmeg, rosemary, saffron, tarragon, oregano, ginger, cinnamon, natural cacao

-• Beverages: pomegranate, grape, prune, and cranberry juices (Espresso, coffee, and black and green teas also contain antioxidants but should be consumed in moderation.)
+• Beverages: pomegranate, grape, prune, and cranberry juices in small quantities (

 Nutrition and Lifestyle Reign